Muzeum Susch

-Muzeum Susch is a private art museum located in the town of Susch, Switzerland, which focuses on collecting and promoting the work of female modern and contemporary artists.
+Muzeum Susch is a private art museum located in the town of Susch, Switzerland, which focuses on collecting and promoting the work of women modern and contemporary artists.
 Founded by the Polish entrepreneur and art collector Grażyna Kulczyk, Muzeum Susch opened on January 2, 2019.
 Its name uses the original Polish spelling of the word museum.

 Location

 With a population of just over 200 people, Susch is 1438 meters (4,718 feet) above sea level, in the Lower Engadine valley, in the canton of Graubünden, Switzerland.
 The Lower Engadine valley contains towns such as St. Moritz and Davos.
 The museum can be easily accessed via the Swiss Federal Railways; the nearest railway station is Susch, 350 meters away.

 History

 Monastery

 The buildings that make up Muzeum Susch were part of a rural monastery founded in 1157.
 The monastery was on the pilgrims' path to Rome and Santiago de Compostela called Jacob's trail.
 The buildings consisted of a vicarage, hospice and economic building.
 In the 19th century a brewery building was added.